milvus-io/milvus/docs/developer_guides/chap01_system_overview.md

 For better throughput, Milvus allows asynchronous state synchronization between WAL and index/binlog/table.
 Whenever the data is not fresh enough to satisfiy a query, the query will be suspended until the data is up-to-date, or timeout will be returned.

+#### 1.5 Stream and Time

+In order to boost throughput, we model Milvus as a stream-driven system.